-A. Initially the program covers certain basics, including tips on best video interviewing image.
+A. Initially the program covers certain basics, including tips on best video interviewing image and proper use of body language.
 Later, it is tailored to an individual’s profession or industry—for example, technology companies such as Amazon and Google, government jobs such as within the FBI, jobs for soon-to-be or recent college graduates, or new MDs preparing for residency or internship for matching hospitals.

 Q. Do you offer candor and honesty, or am I treated as a transaction?

 A. I treat all clients with respect and demonstration of honesty, integrity, and trustworthiness.
 Oh, and a sense of humor.
 Sometimes I will share my insights and observations about you which your friends may have observed or perceived but have never told you.

 Q. Is the coach current with state-of-the-art trends and knowledge?

 A. Yes.
 When I’m not working with clients, I read articles and books relevant to my industry.
 I have written 250 articles and blogs that have been published at such websites as personalbrandingblog.com, Business Insider, Entrepreneur, my personal blog and LinkedIn profile.
 I have presented to various groups, small and very large, in-person or via video for more than 500 times.

 Q. Is the coaching done in person? by phone? by video?

 A. During the pandemic, coaching is being conducted exclusively via video such as Zoom.